-You are cordially invited to attend the 2020 Annual Meeting of the stockholders of Plus Therapeutics, Inc. (the "Annual Meeting").
-The Annual Meeting will be held on [●], 2020, commencing at [●], Central Time, and will be a completely virtual meeting of stockholders.
+You are cordially invited to attend the 2021 Annual Meeting of the stockholders of Plus Therapeutics, Inc. (the "Annual Meeting").
+The Annual Meeting will be held on May 17, 2021, commencing at 9:00 a.m., Central Time, and will be a completely virtual meeting of stockholders.